ian7aylor/ECE411Practicum/README.md

-# ECE411Practicum: Audio Spectrum Vizualizer, Team #2
+# ECE411 Practicum: Audio Spectrum Vizualizer, Team #2
 ## Project Overview
 Our device will listen to the surounding environment through a microphone, and produce a visual display through an array of colorful LED lights.
 The LEDs are divided